Delivering City services and determining your property tax bill

 -

-2023 overall municipal tax increase (excluding development and redevelopment growth).
+2025 overall municipal tax revenue increase all properties. (excluding development and redevelopment growth).

 Property assessment